lightoftwelve/astrology-api/README.md

 ## Acknowledgements
 I would like to express my gratitude to the following individuals for their invaluable assistance and support during the initial development of this project:
-- **AGabriels (Tutor)**: I want to express my sincere gratitude to AGabriels for their exceptional mentorship, making the complexities of this project's new concepts easily understandable.
-Their support was instrumental in my efforts to overcome challenges and grasp the foundational aspects of this project at a deeper level.
+- **AGabriels**: I want to express my sincere gratitude to AGabriels for their exceptional mentorship in helping me grasp the foundational concepts related to this project.
+Their support was instrumental in my efforts to overcome challenges and gain a deeper understanding of the subject matter.
 - **Sean Roshan (Teacher) & Serena Guo (TA)**: I want to extend my thanks to Sean Roshan and Serena Guo for providing me with essential insights and guidance throughout the initial stages of this project.

 I look forward to continuing this project and building upon the foundation they have helped me establish | September 14, 2023.